 When a benchmarking company goes to test the response of a nameserver, it probably does so by taking a domain it knows to be hosted on those servers, and then asking those servers directly for an answer:

 Notice that the bolded line in the "dig" comment shows the query time as 11 milliseconds, but the "real" time reported back by our unix "time" command (a shell command that measures how long another command takes to execute), tells us 48 milliseconds.
 What does this mean?
-It means it took 37 milliseconds for the output of our DNS lookup to be passed back to the shell the local DNS resolver to even find the authoritative DNS server.
+It means it took 37 milliseconds for the local DNS resolver to even find the authoritative DNS server.
 More than three times longer than it took for the actual lookup to occur.
 The "bottleneck" then, if there is any, is in your local computer DNS resolver getting the result back from a DNS lookup and handing it back to the networking application that is asking for it.

 It gets even more meaningless, because in reality, no actual applications or clients will actually do a DNS lookup like that.
 If they really could go straight to the nameservers in question then you wouldn't actually need dns!